When it comes to describing the Nassau Inn, it could be said that the myth has been modernized.

 The 52 Nassau Street establishment closed its doors in 1937, when it had become evident that the town and the University needed a larger, comfortable, and more modern hotel, one that would preserve the traditions of "Old Nass” while providing suitable suites for travelers and college guests.
 The construction of Nassau Tavern, which was eventually changed to the Nassau Inn, on Palmer Square was the result.

 The low portion of the earlier period was built on the style beloved of Princeton's founders, with the low-raftered ceiling of oak timber, large stone fireplace in the center, and quaint little staircase

 The charm of Nassau Tavern lies in the fact that it tells a story.
 The interesting contrast in the exterior design of the different wings is a delightful fancy of its architect, depicting the imaginary progress of a successful inn from the Eighteenth to the Twentieth Century.
 The low portion of the earlier period was built on the style beloved of Princeton's founders, with the low-raftered ceiling of oak timber, large stone fireplace in the center, and quaint little staircase.
 A small stone addition and a substantial brick wing of several stories were added through the years as the proprietors found the need to expand.

 Just inside the robust front door of the Tavern is a stone platform seat, one of the few authentic remnants of the original Nassau Tavern.
 This platform was used in the cellar to support casks of wines and spirits.

 On the north wall of the lobby, near the entrance to the dining room (Palmer Room), was a small maple frame enclosing the wedding ring of Grace Otis and Christopher Beekman.
 Florence L. Hazlehurst of Spotswood, New Jersey and a descendant of the Beekman family presented the ring to the Nassau Tavern.

-Enter your details below to recieve our monthly newsletters
+Enter your email-id below to recieve our monthly newsletters